mikeybkats/angela-duckworth-grit/Notes.md

 - you have to practice the hard thing everyday
 - you can't quit the hard thing on a bad day
 - you have to pick the hard thing yourself

+# Chapter 12

+## A culture of Grit

+p244

+- culture plays a pivotal role in individual grittiness
+- the culture we live in shapes almost every aspect of our being
+- "culture" is the shared values and norms in a group of people

+p246

+- "the real way to become a great swimmer is to join a great team," Dan Chambliss, sociologist
+- Grit can be had easily or more hardly:
+  - easy - use conformity to your advantage and join a group that's grittier
+  - hard - do it on your own

+p257

+- how to rescue core values from banality:
+  - Russian exile and Nobel Laureate poet Brodsky Anson had his students memorize "scores" of Russian poems.
+  - when they committed the verse to memory his students found that they "felt and lived and breathed Russia"
+- Exercise:
+  - Memorize a quote for each one of your core values

+p258

+- "The very same commands can be issued in a way that inspires allegiance or seeds resentment."
+John Schofield Superintendent of Westpoint, 1879
+- "The origin of great leadership begins with respect of the commander for his subordinates"